Woman writing in planner

 Take a moment to review your administrative processes and discover where you might have excessive paperwork, duplicate work, and bottlenecks that are slowing down productivity.
 From accounts payables to billing to project management to customer data entry, look for ways to save time by streamlining tasks.

-Keep Spending In Check
+Keep Spending in Check

 Although you should always be cognizant of your business’s spending habits, it’s especially critical now if you’re behind schedule on reaching your financial goals for the year.
 Look closely at your costs, and zero in on the “must-haves” versus the “nice to haves” so you can cut out unnecessary expenses.
-Lowering costs has a direct impact on your profit and loss statement, so if even if you ignore all other suggestions, pay attention to this one!
+Lowering costs has a direct impact on your profit and loss statement, so even if you ignore all other suggestions, pay attention to this one!

-Make Sure You’ve Met Your Business Compliance Requirements
+Make Sure You’ve Met Your Compliance Requirements

 Corporate compliance services like those from CorpNet can help you ensure you’re up to date and won’t be hit with penalties.
 Best of all, when the New Year begins, you’ll be able to focus on activities that will drive revenue rather than put out fires.